Hello and welcome to my website.

 Services are available by appointment on weekdays.
-Some evening appointments are also available.
+Some early evening appointments are also available.

 For individuals, the first session involves discussion of your background and the problem that led you to seek therapy as well as affording you an opportunity to assess whether I would be the best clinician for you.

 Couples sessions usually begin with joint session and then one individual session for each partner.
 I also ask that couples complete an assessment packet that helps us to target key areas and focus the treatment most effectively.

 Fees vary and may be covered by your insurance.
 Please confirm any benefits you may have with your insurer; my assistant is also available to help with that process.
 We usually discuss your specific situation and procedures for payment during the initial phone call.
 If not otherwise arranged, payment in cash or by check is expected at the time of service.